Ldpe2G/DeepLearningForFun/Mxnet-Scala/FastNeuralStyle/README.md

 ```
 You can run this script on CPU or GPU,

-for cpu set the GPU flag to -1;
+For cpu set the GPU flag to -1;

-for gpu plesase specifying the GPU number on which to run.
+For gpu plesase specifying the GPU number on which to run.

+Some pretrained style models are in `datas/pretrain_models`

 ## Training new models